imlauer/imlauer.github.io/index.md

 My online nicknames are esotericwarfare, atavistic11.

 Here is a photo of [me](https://miinstagram.github.io/me/mpv-shot0034.jpg).

 ---

 #### Some facts:

+* I love all that lives, even those that cause me pain.
 * I used to study computer science but dropped it.
 * I am studying electricity because I like things that can actually shock me, not just bore me.
 * Capitalism is going to die unless we ban ads and separate of church and state including universities.